- Student Life

 CNA/ PCA I-BEST Program

 The Integrated Basic Education and Skills Training (I-BEST) program is used as a means to increase the ability of students with low academic test scores to advance in adult basic education while engaged in college level occupational programs.
-Thus students can complete post-secondary qualifications while learning skills necessary in health care fields offering good wages and career advancement.
+Thus students can improve post-secondary qualifications while learning skills necessary in health care fields offering good wages and career advancement.
 The I-BEST program is co-taught by two instructors, a nurse and an academic instructor, both proficient in their subject matter.
 I-BEST students self-assess their progress by completing tasks such as portfolios, journaling, skill training, quizzes and tests, while learning skills necessary to test for their CNA license.
-Classes are 10-12 weeks in duration.
+Classes are 10 weeks in duration.

 Note: This document was supported by Grant 90XF0007 from the Administration for Children and Families, U.S. Department of Health & Human Services (HHS).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of HHS.